Read our 2016 Report Card for Bonamici.

 - Member, Subcommittee on Health, Employment, Labor, and Pensions

-Bonamici was the primary sponsor of 1 bill that was enacted:
+Bonamici was the primary sponsor of 2 bills that were enacted:

 Bonamici sponsors bills primarily in these issue areas: